Who Are We?

 Campus Kitchen runs a weekly food recovery and redistribution enterprise led by UGA student volunteers.
 Student leaders and volunteers together transform unused food from grocery stores and farms into meals and groceries that are delivered to older adults and human service agencies in Athens, Georgia.

 The Campus Kitchen at UGA goes beyond providing just meal service by using food as a tool to combat senior isolation, foster community connections, and engage UGA students and faculty in developing sustainable solutions to food waste and hunger.

 Students being equipped, connected and inspired to be change-makers through hands-on learning to become the sustainable solution to food waste and hunger.

 Clients receive nourishment and fellowship through the revealed power of redeemed food.

 Our community growing in our understanding of the systemic challenges facing older adults and our food system, resulting in the continued advancement towards collaborative solutions.

-Today, the Campus Kitchen at UGA serves over 700 meals each month to older adults, their families, and aging service providers, as well as engage in community dinners and senior community gardens.
+Today, the CKUGA UGA serves over 1000 meals each month to older adults, their families, and aging service providers.

-Our Campus Kitchen partners with the Athens Community Council on Aging, UGArden, the Foodbank of Northeast Georgia, Trader Joe's on Epps Bridge, Athens Farmers Market, Collective Harvest, and UGA Foods and Nutrition to form the Athens Senior Hunger Coalition.
+CKUGA partners with the Athens Community Council on Aging, UGArden, Trader Joe's on Epps Bridge, Athens Farmers Market, Collective Harvest, UGA Department of Crop and Soil Sciences, and UGA Foods and Nutrition Department in our everyday operations.
+Campus Kitchen is also a part of the Athens Senior Hunger Coalition.
 Learn more about our operations, donors and client base here.